 The Authority Regular Board Meeting is schedule for Tuesday, December 11, 2018 at 1 p.m. to 3:30 p.m. at the at the offices of the Illinois Criminal Justice Information Authority, 300 W. Adams St., 2nd Floor Building Conference Room, Chicago, Illinois 60606.

-The Authority’s Budget Committee is scheduled for Thursday, November 16, 2017, at 10 a.m. at the offices of the Illinois Criminal Justice Information Authority 300 W. Adams, Suite 200, Large Conference Room Chicago, Illinois, 60606.
+The Authority’s Budget Committee meeting is scheduled for Thursday, December 13, 2018, at 10 a.m. at the Offices of the Illinois Criminal Justice Information Authority 300 W. Adams, Suite 200, Large Conference Room Chicago, Illinois, 60606.

 Workgroups comprised of Advisory Committee members, Illinois Family Violence Coordinating Council staff, Local Council Coordinators and local Family Violence Coordinating Council members reviewed the protocols, updated statutes, person-first language and developed new resources for these protocols.